darioizzo/audi/paper/paper.md

 |           | pyaudi          | 1e-1                      | 1e-17                      | Faster (see above) |

 In the table above, a clear trend can be seen both in terms of speed and accuracy.
-For univariate Taylor models, TaylorModels.jl is marginally faster and numerically precise.
-At two dimensions, the remainder bounds are of equal size, but `pyaudi` is significantly faster, with the speedup increasing with the order of the polynomial.
+For univariate Taylor models, TaylorModels.jl is both faster and produces tighter bounds.
+At two dimensions, the remainder bounds are already of equal size, but `pyaudi` is significantly faster, with the speedup increasing with the order of the polynomial.
 At three dimensions, `pyaudi` produces significantly tighter bounds and is again significantly faster, with the speedup increasing with the order of the polynomial.